IAmAnubhavSaini/cdr-code-server-docs/setup/kubernetes/azure.md

+---
+title: Set Up an Azure Kubernetes Service Cluster
+description: Learn how to set up an AKS cluster for your Coder deployment.
+---
 This deployment guide shows you how to set up an Azure Kubernetes Service (AKS) cluster on which Coder can deploy.